 - Intimate partner violence is a workplace issue

 Resources for your business to conquer its challenges

-Let us help you design a development experience that challenges and excites your future leaders.
-Our executive education programs range from half-day workshops to year-long programming in topics like organizational leadership, change management, team building, and more.
+Let us help you design a development experience that challenges and excites your current and future leaders.
+Our customized programs range from half-day workshops to year-long, cohort-based programming.

 Tippie faculty have a passion for teaching that extends beyond the walls of the Pappajohn Business Building.
 Invite our internationally recognized thought leaders to share their knowledge and expertise with your leaders and staff—either in-person or virtually.